AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 - Helping maintain peg of agTokens in extreme market conditions, by incentivizing or disincentivizing borrowing
 - Accumulating surplus for veANGLE holders and the whole ANGLE ecosystem

+{% hint style="info" %}
+The state of the fees taken for each type of vault can be checked directly on the [Angle App](https://app.angle.money) or on the [Analytics](https://analytics.angle.money) of the protocol.
+{% endhint %}

 ### Mint Fee

 When users open a vault, they deposit collateral and can mint agTokens depending on the collateral ratio of the vault.
 At this point, they could be charged a mint fee that would increase their debt.
-This fee is set by governance, and will most likely be set to 0 at the beginning.

-As an example, if the mint fee is 1%, after minting 100 agTokens users would find themselves with 101 agTokens of debt.
+For example, if the mint fee is 1%, after minting 100 agTokens users would find themselves with 101 agTokens of debt.

+This fee is set by governance, and it is most often set to 0, meaning it is an option available for governance.

 ### Stability Fee